20 September 2018Back to Blog

 So, how do you work out the Cost-per-Acquisition?
 The first thing you need to do is work out your average revenue per customer, that way you can see what your average profit is and have something to measure against.

 Annual Revenue divided by Annual Customer Count = Average Revenue per Customer

 To work out your CPA, select a time period to work from – let’s say annually – and divide your marketing spend for that period by the number of customers acquired.

 Annual Marketing Spend divided by Annual Acquired Customers

-If you’re a non-ecommerce business, it’s still easy to work out your CPA.
+If you’re a non-eCommerce business, it’s still easy to work out your CPA.
 Instead of a purchase, you can follow the same formula as above when talking about other values.
-For example, you can work out how much you have to spend in order to sign up a new lead.
+For example, you can work out how much you have to spend to sign up for a new lead.
 Depending on your campaigns and what you are trying to achieve, you might value different interactions at different rates.

 Tracking Cost per Acquisition

 In eCommerce, it’s easy to track your CPA, all you have to do is look at where your sales are coming from, using custom links will make this process even easier.
 It does become more difficult if you don’t belong in the eCommerce bracket, but you can still track your CPA with tracking codes, custom links and by implementing a CRM system.
 Talking to your customers via surveys will also help you determine their source.

 If you need help measuring the success of your marketing campaigns, seek the help of a digital agency like us, who can take control of your metrics and provide you with a detailed analysis of your marketing strategy.
 Get in touch today.